ivorypay-org/ivorypay-flutter/README.md

 ## SDK Initialization

-There are two options to initialize the SDK:
+There are two options to initialize the SDK for iOS and Android Platforms:

 1. Using the provided button: